 This talk is great for history and architecture buffs, Downton Abbey fans, and travel enthusiasts.

-Please contact me to inquire about speaking, writing articles, or to request a media kit:
+Please contact me about my writing and speaking, about interviews and podcast appearances, or to request a media kit: